The Psalm 1 Life

 If I aspire to anything, it’s to live a Psalm 1 life.

-Psalm 1 captivates me.
+Psalm 1 fascinates me.
 It pictures two ways of life.
 There are only two ways, after all.
 We think there are more, but the choice before us is binary.

 One is to listen to all the wrong voices, to be shaped by views of life that seem to make a sense of a lot of people.
-It’s to allow ourselves to be influenced by the zeitgeist, to be consumed with a constant diet of posts and media that drag us, slowly and imperceptibly, away from God.
+It allows us to be swayed by the current culture, leading to a continuous consumption of posts and media that gradually pulls us away from God.

 There’s only one other way to live.
 It’s to delight in God’s law, ruminating over them morning, evening, and in between.